jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefind1.md

 - Powershell integration: I did not want to fight with uploading PS script to target machines so the implants must be executable directly with a PS one-liner;
 - Built-in red teaming toolkit: for the same reason of the powershell integration requirement, I wanted the implants to already have support for the important tools of trade, like Mimikatz, Rubeus etc.;

 Having also implant pivoting and automatic intelligence data management would have been a plus, so with these requirements at hand I started looking around and testing various C2 frameworks.
 After a few days tinkering and trying out different platforms I decided to opt for [Covenant](https://github.com/cobbr/Covenant).

-![covenant]({{site.baseurl}}/img/covenant.PNG)
-<br>
-<br>
-## Choosing and setting up a C2 Framework
 What pushed me towards Covenant is that it ticked all my requirements.
 It's got a slick Web UI which is really well designed, with only a few bugs (which [cobbr](https://cobbr.io/about/) and the other devs usually fix promptly once a issue has been opened).
 The server runs on .Net and is cross platform, mine runs on Ubuntu server for example.
 Installing and running it is as simple as `dotnet build && dotnet run` but there's also a docker container if you don't want to get your hands dirty.

+![covenant]({{site.baseurl}}/img/covenant.PNG)
+<br>
+<br>
+## Covenant usage

 ![covenant2]({{site.baseurl}}/img/covenant2.PNG)